stellar/django-polaris/docs/glossary.rst

 SEP-10 allows wallet or client applications to either specify a memo in addition to the Stellar account being authenticated or a muxed account.
 As a result, the challenge transaction and authentication token will also include this information, which allows services consuming the token to restrict access provided to information relevant to the particular user of the shared account.

-See the :ref:`SEP-10 API Reference` section for more information on how to use this information in Polaris.
+See the :class:`~polaris.sep10.token.SEP10Token` documentation for more information on how anchors can determine which address format was used when authenticating.

 SEP 12 Support
 ^^^^^^^^^^^^^^